transloadit/uppy/website/src/docs/plugins.md

 category: 'Docs'
 ---

-Everyhing in Uppy is a Plugin.
+Everything in Uppy is a Plugin.
 This let's us offer a wealth of features, while also allowing for small bundle sizes, if you only need a few.